 Although the Cisco UCS offers scalable bandwidth to each Cisco UCS 5108 Chassis, up to a fully redundant 80 Gb/s (160 Gb/s in an active-active configuration), in our testing we used a single redundant pair of 2 x 10Gb/s connections to the fabric interconnect.
-The peak bandwidth was about 600 megabits per second, or roughly 3 percent of the bandwidth available.
+The peak bandwidth usage of the test never exceeded 700 megabits per second, or roughly 3 percent of the bandwidth available.
 See Appendix D for details.
 Note that the peak usage includes all storage and virtual desktop traffic.
 This shows that the chassis capacity far exceeds the required bandwidth for virtual desktop users based on our test results.
 The bandwidth afforded by the Cisco UCS architecture provides sufficient headroom for excellent scalability as your IT staff adds more Cisco UCS B200 M3 server blades to support larger user populations.